 13. What made today easier?
 Even one small thing counts.

-14. Write about a day that turned out better than you expected it would.
+14. Write about a day that turned out better than you expected.

-15. What’s one comfort you had today that you didn’t stop to appreciate in the moment?
+15. What’s one comfort in your body or environment that you didn’t stop to appreciate today?

 16. What’s a family tradition you’re glad exists?
 What does it actually give you?